blmayer/smail/README.md

 ### Sending

-Run `smail`, it will prompt the needed information, like recipients, subject and the body and/or attachments.
+Run `smail send`, it will prompt the needed information, like recipients, subject and the body and/or attachments.

 ### Reading

-Run `smail read`, in this mode smail is an interactive CLI.
+Run `smail`, in this mode smail is an interactive CLI.
 It will give you commands for listing and manipulating email.
+The first thing it will do is show your unread email.

 ## Providers